 I personally have heard stories of a licensing analyst sitting in their car outside a provider’s business and watching for and counting when children began entering the child care.

 In my state of California, a provider can be visited by licensing up to one hour before or after the hours set on their license.
 If a provider is found to be operating their business outside of their licensed hours they can be subject to a violation against their license and hefty fines.
 This is no small thing! child care hours

-Of course, whenever you interview (or even receive phone calls) a new family more than likely will ask what your hours are.
+Of course, whenever you interview (or even receive phone calls from) a new family more than likely will ask what your hours are.
 Parents, understandably, are looking for care that fits their family’s needs.
 What is a little more of interest to the provider is what are the parents hours?
-Specifically, what are the hours that the family will be using the child care?
-These will be the contracted hours or the hours indicated in the contract with that specific family.
+Specifically, what are the hours that the family will be using the childcare?
+In most cases, these will be the contracted hours or the hours indicated in the contract with that specific family.

 Why is this so important?